hegde95/GAN-for-speech-spectrogram/README.md

 |Angry|[![Output Angry speech](/GAN-for-speech-spectrogram/results/GoodAudio/260_generated_anger1.jpg "Output Angry speech")](/GAN-for-speech-spectrogram/results/GoodAudio/260_generated_anger1.wav)|[![Output Angry speech](/GAN-for-speech-spectrogram/results/GoodAudio/520_generated_anger.jpg "Output Angry speech")](/GAN-for-speech-spectrogram/results/GoodAudio/520_generated_anger.wav)|

+It is evident that the model which generated a 260X260 spectrogram had a better reconstruction compared to the other.
+This finding also helped us in reducing computation for further experiments.<br/>

 After the above experimentation, we found that the models showed peak performance at the epochs denoted under the emotion.
-These are the results after implementing emotion transfer on the same audio file:
+These are the results after implementing emotion transfer on the same audio file:<br/>

 |Emotion|"Kids are talking by the door"|"Dogs are sitting by the door"|"Dogs are sitting by the door"|"Dogs are sitting by the door"|
 | :----: | :----: | :----: | :----: | :----: |